vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 }
 ```

 With the function, we can work with lists of varying types of elements and check if adjacent elements fit our criteria.
 We are only lacking the nesting capabilities of our CSS selector.
-We could check if our element has any children.
-If so, we call the `owl` function again.
-Yet, in HTML any element can have children.
+In HTML any element can have children.
 This means that even our elements complying with our adjacent rule can have children.
-So instead of calling the `owl` function if our element has children, we first have to call the `apply` function.
-So it can happen that for a single element, both `apply` and `owl` are called.
+This means that we need to first execute `apply`, but afterwards call `owl` again, when the element has children.

 ```js
 function isFirst(item) { ... }